jreading/jsm/README.md

 ### How it works:

 AMD modules are loaded and bound to UI elements.
-Data attrbutes are used to set options for each module instance.
+Data attributes are used to set options for each module instance.
 The JsMBp uses a registered module object to store instance references.

 For an example, look at the [demo](demo/).